kyma-incubator/compass/docs/architecture/app-management.md

 ## Use placeholders in ApplicationTemplate
 In the previous example, ApplicationTemplate was created with hardcoded Application name `ecommerce-app`.
 Because Application name has to be unique in given tenant, only one Application from given template can be created.
-Fortunately, ApplicationTemplate can define placeholders, that exact values has to provided when adding an Application.
+Fortunately, ApplicationTemplate can define placeholders, that values has to provided when adding an Application.

 ### Example
 In this example we modify previously created ApplicationTemplate and make name configurable.